 Boarding/Kennel, Indoor.
-Any structure for the boarding or care of permitted animals.
+Any structure for the boarding, breeding or care of pets animals, domestic animals, fowl, or horses, for profit exclusively indoor, but exclusive of livestock or farm animals, and licensed by the State of Michigan.
 An ancillary outdoor space may be present, but the outdoor space may not be used to house animals.